How to Do Payroll Reconciliation for Small Businesses [+ Free Spreadsheet Template]

 Pro Tip: If your accounting system allows, consider labeling the transactions that consist of both employee and employer funds (use the codes EE and ER).
 This will help you during the reconciliation process, especially when you’re trying to research discrepancies.

 Keep in mind that most likely all of the accounts you’ll be reconciling will be liability accounts.
 This means the money should stay in the account until you pay it out.
-The point of reconciling your payroll accounts is to ensure nothing is lingering too long; when you do find items that don’t clear from your payroll balance sheet accounts each month or quarter, it’s likely you may have forgotten to pay a bill, or a transaction wasn’t recorded correctly.
+The point of reconciling your payroll accounts is to ensure nothing is lingering too long; when you do find items that don’t clear from your payroll balance sheet accounts each month or quarter, you may likely have forgotten to pay a bill, or a transaction wasn’t recorded correctly.

 If you’re feeling a little unsure about this step, the general ledger accounts, or related journal entries, take a quick look at our guide on how to do payroll accounting.